Product: CLiX unlock

 Patient recruitment is expensive, making up one-third of the cost of clinical trial budgets.
 According to Centerwatch, 11% of recruitment sites fail to recruit any patients to participate in clinical trials and 37% under-recruit.
 Therefore, sourcing a means to expedite this process, and thereby mitigate these costs, not only increases eﬃciency but also aﬀords stakeholders a competitive advantage.

-Investigators at the Icahn School of Medicine at Mount Sinai (ISMMS) worked with CLiX accelerate to increase their recruitment potential.
-Having only enrolled one of seven eligible patients found over four months, investigators at ISMMS enhanced the recruitment process by introducing CLiX accelerate.
+Investigators at the Icahn School of Medicine at Mount Sinai (ISMMS) worked with CLiX unlock to increase their recruitment potential.
+Having only enrolled one of seven eligible patients found over four months, investigators at ISMMS enhanced the recruitment process by introducing CLiX unlock.
 Over the next two weeks, Clinithink worked closely with ISMMS to develop queries which matched their study protocol.